 The floristic inventory carried out in the three study areas identified 865 mature P. erinaceus trees.
 Of these, 123 trees, or 14.22%, were identified as being of interest for reforestation programmes (Table 2).
 The χ² test revealed a significant difference in the proportions of trees of interest and 'simple' trees in the three areas (p<0.001).
 In zone 1 of the Boundiali classified forest, the proportion of trees of interest is 9.68% (CI = [0.05; 0.18]), while in zone 2 it is 6.54% (CI = [0.04; 0.10]).
 The confidence intervals (CI) for zones 1 and 2 overlap, indicating that there are no statistically significant differences between their proportions of trees of interest.
 In contrast, zone 3 of the Palée classified forest has the highest proportion of trees of interest, at 22.22% (CI = [0.18; 0.27]).
 As the lower limit of the CI for zone 3 is higher than the upper limit for zones 1 and 2, this reveals a significant difference between zone 3 of La Palée and zones 1 and 2 of Boundiali.

 Table 3 shows that the total density of trees inventoried in each zone is statistically different (F = 5.61; P = 0.008).
-Zone 2 of the Boundiali classified forest has a density of 20.4 trees/ha, which is the highest.
-Zone 3 of the La Palée classified forest has a total tree density estimated at 11.2 trees/ha, and zone 1 has a tree density per hectare estimated at 7.75 trees/ha.
+Zone 2 of the Boundiali classified forest has the highest density of trees at 20.4 trees/ha.
+Zone 3 of the La Palée classified forest has a total tree density estimated at 11.2 trees/ha, while zone 1 has a tree density per hectare estimated at 7.75 trees/ha.
 The average density of trees of interest in the different zones is almost identical (F = 1.583; P = 0.225).
 However, zone 3 appears to have the highest density of trees per hectare, with an average of 1.50 trees of interest/ha.
 Zones 1 and 2 have densities of 1.25 trees of interest/ha and 1.30 trees of interest/ha, respectively.

 Table 2.
 Proportion of Pterocarpus erinaceus trees identified in the different zones